code-with-brian/frugal-thinker/README.md

 ## About The Project

-I built this project using Astro; which as been one of the best developer experiences I've had in years.
-Everything is fast, easy to learn and pushes your creative boundaries.
-I fell in love with bentno-grids and used the same design principle in the front-end leveraging tailwind.
-The database is sqlite.
+I built this project with Astro, and honestly, it's been the best coding ride I've had in years.
+Everything's fast, the learning curve isn't steep, and it really lets you get creative without feeling like you're in over your head.
+I stumbled upon bentno-grids and just had to use it for the front-end, mixing it with Tailwind for that extra flair.
+The back-end?
+Just a straightforward SQLite database.

-The "Tiny Stack" published by Shayan inspired the development:https://logsnag.com/blog/the-tiny-stack
+The whole idea got kick-started by something called the "Tiny Stack" that Shayan jabbered about in a blog post.
+Basically, it's about keeping things simple but effective, and that's what I went for.
+No fluff, just building something I like, with tools I enjoyed using

 ### Built With